Immortality-IMT/Manhattan-Group/smart contract platform/README.md

 1. Write the contract in Solidity or another language - https://vyper.readthedocs.io/en/stable/
 2. Convert the code into virtual machine compatible bytecode.
-3. The bytecode is stored is a super large data field, there is no reason to assign a specific function to the datatype, the user can assign a function to an additional field signifying what the data is supposed to be.
-Compression and tools such as cost to access the data, license data, cost to add data and other schemes can be implemented with the transaction.
-These are user-defined stores.
-Such as https://github.com/Arachnid/evmdis & https://github.com/ConsenSys/mythril
+3. The bytecode is stored is a super large data field.
 6. Put the bytecode on the blockchain as a regular transaction and bytecode as transaction data, a unique contract address is returned.
 7. Every transaction has a data field for including smart contract bytecode or storing general data on blockchain.
 8. The smart-contract is then a transaction and undergoes traditional blockchain processing, broadcasted, mined, blocked and added to blockchain.